peering-manager/peering-manager/docs/models/peering/routingpolicy.md

 # Routing Policy

-Routing policies are a set of instructions to apply when advertising or receiving prefixes from another autonomous system.
+Routing policies are a set of instructions to apply when advertising to or receiving prefixes from another autonomous system.
 They are meant to filter routes to import or export.
 Routing policies play an important role in securing BGP by rejecting invalid routes.
 Policies can be chained to achieve complex and